omerbsezer/Fast-Terraform/SAMPLE07-CodeCommit-Pipeline-Build-Deploy-Lambda.md

 ## SAMPLE-07: CI/CD on AWS => Provisioning CodeCommit and CodePipeline, Triggering CodeBuild and CodeDeploy on Lambda Container

 This sample shows:
-- how to create code repository using CodeCommit
+- how to create code repository using CodeCommit,
-- how to create pipeline with CodePipeline,
+- how to create pipeline with CodePipeline, create S3 bucket to store Artifacts,
-- how to create builder with CodeBuild ('buildspec_build.yaml'), build the source code, create a Docker image
+- how to create builder with CodeBuild ('buildspec_build.yaml'), build the source code, create a Docker image,
-- how to create ECR (Elastic Container Repository) and push the build image into the ECR.
+- how to create ECR (Elastic Container Repository) and push the build image into the ECR,
-- how to create Lambda Function and run/deploy container on Lambda ('buildspec_deploy.yaml')
+- how to create Lambda Function (by CodeBuild automatically) and run/deploy container on Lambda ('buildspec_deploy.yaml').

 **Notes:**
 - Source code is pulled from: